-From premature babies to twins, triplets or more, the neonatal specialists at Tulane Lakeside Hospital for Women and Children are uniquely qualified to take care of your newborn and any special needs he or she might have.
+From premature babies to twins, triplets or more, the neonatal specialists at Tulane Lakeside Hospital are uniquely qualified to take care of your newborn and any special needs he or she might have.

 Expert NICU Care for Our Tiniest Patients